Undoubtedly, the 1999 Columbine High School attack dramatically changed the school safety landscape.

-Without a doubt, the 1999 attack at the Columbine High school dramatically changed the landscape for school safety.
-Shortly thereafter, schools around the country increased various security measures to address the growing concern.
+Shortly after, schools around the country increased security measures to address the growing concern.
 Hundreds of millions of dollars have been spent by school districts to “harden” schools against every parent’s worst nightmare.

-Today, schools are facing a variety of challenges ranging from safety to cyberbullying.
-With so many issues affecting schools, the average person may wonder why there should be more security in schools?
-Here are five reasons why there should be more security in schools:
+Today, schools face various challenges ranging from safety to cyberbullying.
+With so many issues affecting schools, here are the reasons why there should be more security in schools.

 1. Student Safety

 Schools need more security to protect students from today’s evolving safety and security threats.
 The goal of all security measures should be to keep students safe.

 School security measures that keep this principle in mind will keep students safe and result in safer and more resilient schools.

 2. Staff Safety

 More security in schools means a safer place for faculty members and school staff to teach and work.